muhsinzyne/NTI_test_alef/README.md

 Android Studio or VS Code

-Clone this repo or use the project zip file
+Clone this repo or use the project zip file and navigate to the project location.  run

  ```bash
   flutter packages get